-Begun in 1955, the adjudicated annual competition provides support for music majors from throughout Ohio who are embarking on careers as music educators and performers.
+Hailed as the best in Ohio, our annual competition provides support for talented students embarking on careers as music educators and performers.

 New in 2025 were a 2nd-place award in the organ category and 2 other named and anonymously endowed scholarships: the Barbara Kingsbury Eaton Scholarship in the voice category and the George Pope Scholarship in the woodwinds category.
 Both are named for longtime Tuesday Musical board members and supporters.